genrege/Mandel/README.md

 - Select the set to render from the dropdown
 - Some sets have an additional coordinate - specify using Ctrl+Click in ther overview or main panels
 - Alternate "Special Experimental" sets can be selected using the up/down selector control
+- Mouse wheel zooms in/oput around the cursor
+- Left click pans the image
+- Some sets appear to work better with a lower number of iterations eg Julia - this may be a palette limitation, to be addressed
 - For large numbers of iterations, see the Window TDR item before for configuration

 Limitations/TODO: